pseudoyim/conda_build_dojo/README.md

 - Show all lessons (in curriculum.yaml)
 - Show my history.
-- Command to clean all "dojo_channels" directories.
-    - `dojo stop` command should end the lessson and clean up the `dojo_channels` directory for that lessson.
-- Get rid of "modified_repodata" key in lesson.yaml (and associated functions).
 - Add color to the prompt (use colorama).
 - Lesons to add:
     - Create a patch (including on GitHub!)
     - Port a patch